xild/halp/README.md

 **halp** will suggest the creation of the transaction 1 and 2, giving the opportunity to select a category.

+All transaction created will have a memo "sowhat? #cmdline" so it will be easier to remove or reject the transaction in case of fire.

+# Run

+Get ynab api token [here](https://api.youneedabudget.com/#getting-started)

+`go get -u github.com/xild/halp` or clone.

+`YNAB_TOKEN=$TOKEN go run main.go`

 ## How to